harvest-finance/harvest-api/docs/developer.md

 1. https://api-ui.harvest.finance/ - exposes functions originally intended for use by `https://harvest.finance` exclusively
 2. https://api.harvest.finance/ - exposes data originally intended for public use (CoinMarketCap, third parties, etc.)

-Both endpoints are public, but the format of https://api-ui.harvest.finance/ is subject to change at any point while the intention for https://api.harvest.finance/ is keeping the format relatively stable.
+Both endpoints are public, but the format of https://api-ui.harvest.finance/ is subject to change at any point while the intention for https://api.harvest.finance/ is  relatively stable.

 When run locally, all paths are active by default.